 Histones are proteins that package DNA into nucleosomes.
 Histones are responsible for maintaining the shape and structure of nucleosomes.
 A chromatin molecule consists of at least one of every core histone in every 100 DNA base pairs.
 There are five families of histones known to date.
 Together these histones are considered core histones.
 The formation of the core first occurs through the interaction of two H2A molecules.
 Then, H2A forms a dimer with H2B.
 When H3-H4 also attaches to form a tetramer, the core molecule is complete.

 Histone h2a protein consists of a major globular domain, an N-terminal tail, and a C-terminal tail.
 Both tails are positions of post-translational modifications.
 So far, the researchers haven't found any secondary structures that appear in the tail.
 H2A utilizes protein folding called "histone folding".
 The histone fold is a triple-helix core domain connected by two loops.
 This connection forms a "handshake arrangement".
 Most notably, this is called a helix-turn-helix motif, which allows dimerization with histone h2b protein.
 The "histone fold" is conserved in H2A at the structural level, however, the gene sequence encoding this structure differs between variants.
+As one of the top-level peptide api manufacturers, we offer a detailed explanation of this issue.

 The structure of the macro h2A variant was revealed by X-ray crystallography.
 Conserved domains contain DNA-binding structures and peptidase folds.
 The function of this conserved domain remains unknown.
-Studies have shown that this conserved domain may act as an anchoring site for DNA, as well as as a modifying enzyme.
+Studies have shown that this conserved domain may act as an anchoring site for DNA, as well as a modifying enzyme.

 DNA folding: H2A is important for packaging DNA into chromatin.
 Since H2A packages DNA molecules into chromatin, the packaging process affects gene expression.
 H2A is associated with DNA modifications and epigenetics.
 H2A plays a major role in determining the overall structure of chromatin.
 It was accidentally discovered that H2A can regulate gene expression.